maxima-us/noobit-markets/README.md

 ### Usage

 -	For each exchange, an interface maps keys to coroutines or websocket APIs.
 For an example of Krakens interface see [here](https://github.com/maxima-us/noobit-markets/blob/master/src/noobit_markets/exchanges/kraken/interface.py)
--	For how to use coroutines and websocket APIs within an async app, examples are available for each exchange [here](https://github.com/maxima-us/noobit-markets/tree/master/src/noobit_markets/examples)
+-	For how to use coroutines and websocket APIs within an async app, examples with annotations and comments are available for each exchange [here](https://github.com/maxima-us/noobit-markets/tree/master/src/noobit_markets/examples)
 -	To start the CLI app, run the `noobit-cli` command.
 As a prerequisite for subsequent CLI command, run the `symbols` command in the CLI on each startup.